 - A StreamNative Cloud account with access to the organization, tenant, and clusters you plan to explore.

-- Either an interactive user login that supports OAuth 2.1 or a service account API key with MCP permissions.
+- Either an interactive user login that supports OAuth 2.1 or an API Key v2 for a service account with MCP permissions.
+Root and organization endpoints require an AuthV2 organization audience (

 Authenticate with StreamNative Cloud

-- Service account API keys — supply the key ID and secret to clients that run outside the browser (for example, CI/CD automation or headless agents).
-Rotate keys through the StreamNative Cloud console.
+X-Organizationwhen the client supports custom headers, or select the organization in the browser sign-in flow. - Service account API keys - send an API Key v2 as a bearer token from clients that run outside the browser (for example, CI/CD automation or headless agents).
+Rotate keys through the StreamNative Cloud Console.

 Choose the right endpoint